 So I can zoom in quite a lot without losing any of the quality.
-Or I can crop the video if there’s something on the edges which ruins the shoot, such as the props if you are pointing your camera up a bit.
+Or I can crop the video in Premiere if there’s something on the edges which ruins the shoot, such as the props if you are pointing your camera up a bit.
 Or maybe the landing gear if you are tilting your camera down more.

 One common mistake that I’ve seen so many people doing is to fly the thing too darn fast.
 And these things can go quite fast.

 But those cinematic looking shoots that you see in the movies are actually shot are very slow flying speeds.